BerkeleyHCI/edg-ide/ide-getting-started.md

 > Re-compiling will re-run the HDL and update the visualization to ground-truth.

 Then, repeat the above with an **IndicatorLed block**, and name it `led`.

+### View Operations

+With something on your screen now, you can zoom in and out of the visualization using the mousewheel, or pan by clicking and dragging.

 ### Connecting the microcontroller and LED
 The red boxes indicate a missing required connection, in this example including power, ground, and the SWD programming line.